 The FCRC caseworker conducts redeterminations of Medicaid eligibility annually or as necessary.
 Responsible case managers or Service Facilitators and individuals are responsible for ensuring that enrollment is reauthorized in a timely manner.
 Providers may not be paid for covered waiver services during time periods when the individual's Medicaid enrollment lapses.

-If necessary, providers are also responsible for completing Notice of DHS Community-Based Services form to document for the DHS FCRC caseworker that the individual initially meets or continues to meet his/her Medicaid spend down obligation.
+If necessary, providers are also responsible for completing Notice of DHS Community-Based Services (PDF) (HFS 2653 Form) to document for the DHS FCRC caseworker that the individual initially meets or continues to meet his/her Medicaid spend down obligation.

 For individuals who have spenddown obligations, DHS has developed a file transfer process to document a waiver participant's continuing spenddown met status.
-In most situations, this file transfer takes the place of the Notice of DHS Community-Based Services (HFS-2653) after the first few months of service.
+In most situations, this file transfer takes the place of the Notice of DHS Community-Based Services (PDF) (HFS 2653 Form) after the first few months of service.
 The provider is responsible for completing the HFS-2653 in situations when the automated process does not have necessary information.

 Redetermination of Waiver Programmatic Eligibility